Trenchless Re-Lining Explained

 - Capable of performing large scale repairs with a relatively small site footprint

 An appropriate sized resin impregnated liner tube is cut to length and installed using an inversion drum and compressed air.
+The resin is then left to cure purely via the ambient temperature of the drain.
+This reduces the amount of equipment that needs to be taken to, and used, on site.

 - Extremely fast and versatile method